 Whistleblower attorney says '60 Minutes' 'misinterpreted' key letter

-A lawyer representing the unidentified whistleblower in Congress' impeachment investigation was critical of "60 Minutes" after the Sunday broadcast and said the program "misinterpreted" a letter from his legal team that they reported indicated that his client is under federal protection.
+A lawyer representing the unidentified whistleblower in Congress' impeachment investigation blasted "60 Minutes" on Sunday, saying the program "misinterpreted" a letter from his legal team in reporting that it indicated his client is under federal protection.

 Mark Zaid, the attorney, tweeted that the famed news program "completely misinterpreted contents of our letter," which he linked to from his Twitter post.

+"Is @60Minutes now asserting it has a source other than letter our legal team sent to @ODNIgov?
+Because if it doesn't, and I know it doesn't, then it is literally making stuff up.
+That helps no one, especially the #whistleblower.
+The media should always accurately report facts," he tweeted.

 The whistleblower allegations represent a major threat to the Trump presidency.
-The allegation is that the president withheld military aid from Ukraine and used it in an effort to get dirt on the Bidens.
-The whistleblower also claims that the administration went to great lengths to "bury" a controversial phone call on July 25 between Trump and Ukraine's President Volodymyr Selensky.
+The allegation is that the president pressured Ukraine to investigate the Bidens, with some Democrats also arguing that he held up military aid as part of that effort.
+The whistleblower also claims that the administration went to great lengths to "bury" the controversial phone call on July 25 between Trump and Ukraine's President Volodymyr Zelensky.

-Trump denies any wrongdoing and said he was just making sure that the country -- which is known for corruption -- was getting off on the right foot with its new president.
+Trump denies any wrongdoing and said he was just making sure that the country, known to be besieged by corruption, was getting off on the right foot with its new president.

 "60 Minutes" reported Sunday that it received a letter that indicated that the government whistleblower has been put under federal protection due to safety concerns.

-The report had a PDF of the Sept.
-28 letter from the Compass Rose Legal Group, to the officer of Acting Director of National Intelligence Joseph Maguire.
+The report showed a PDF file of the Sept.
+28 letter from the Compass Rose Legal Group, to the officer of acting Director of National Intelligence Joseph Maguire.

 The letter said, in part, "The purpose of this letter is to formally notify you of serious concerns we have regarding our client’s personal safety.
 We appreciate your office’s support thus far to activate appropriate resources to ensure their safety."